jpallares/PallaresBlog/_books/atomic-habits-tiny-changes-remarkable-results.md

   - date: 2020-12-12
     quote: I often find myself gravitating toward social media during any downtime.
 If I feel bored for just a fraction of a second, I reach for my phone.
 It’s easy to write off these minor distractions as “just taking a break,” but over time they can accumulate into a serious issue.
 The constant tug of “just one more minute” can prevent me from doing anything of consequence.
 (I’m not the only one.
 The average person spends over two hours per day on social media.
 What could you do with an extra six hundred hours per year?)
   - date: 2020-12-12
     quote: Once my bad habit became impossible, I discovered that I did actually have the motivation to work on more meaningful tasks.
+After I removed the mental candy from my environment, it became
+  - date: 2020-12-12
+    quote: Once my bad habit became impossible, I discovered that I did actually have the motivation to work on more meaningful tasks.
 After I removed the mental candy from my environment, it became much easier to eat the healthy stuff.
 When working in your favor, automation
   - date: 2020-12-12
     quote: Stories like these are evidence of the Cardinal Rule of Behavior Change&#58; What is rewarded is repeated.
 What is punished is avoided.
 You learn what to do in the future based on what you were rewarded for doing (or punished for doing) in the past.
 Positive emotions cultivate habits.
 Negative emotions destroy them.